Breus/json-masker/README.md

 > [!NOTE]
 > Whenever a simple key (`maskKeys(Set.of("email", "iban"))`) is specified, it is going to be masked recursively
 > regardless of the nesting, whereas using a JsonPath (`maskJsonPaths(Set.of("$.email", "$.iban"))`) would only
-> mask those key on the top level json
+> mask those keys on the top level json

 after creation the instance can be used to mask a json:
 ```java